auth0-developer-hub/auth0-b2b-saas-starter/README.md

 > **Warning**
 >
 > Only run the following command on a newly created tenant to avoid changing existing configuration or introducing conflicting elements to your existing Auth0 tenants!
-You can sign up for a free tenant at [https:/auth0.com/signup](https://auth0.com/signup?utm_source=github&utm_medium=thirdpartyutm_campaign=saastart).
 >
 > If you are creating a new Auth0 tenant at this point in the process, go back to step 2 in order to ensure you're logged into the correct Auth0 tenant.